anna-kozh/blog/_posts/2024-06-08-Admin-console.md

 ---
 layout: "single_post"
 title: "Death of perfectionist"
-description: "'I can't release a product unless it's perfect,' I used to think.
-But when I had a year to move 1,000 schools and 500,000 parents to a new platform that didn't exist yet, my perfectionism had to take a back seat."
+description: '"I can&#x2019t release a product unless it&#x2019s perfect," I used to think.
+But when I had a year to move 1,000 schools and 500,000 parents to a new platform that didn&#x2019t exist yet, my perfectionism had to take a back seat.'
 tag: "Case study"
 image:
 posted: 1